fishyboteso/FishyQR/README.md

 It employs the public lua library http://speedata.github.io/luaqrcode/ for qrcode generation.

+Clone with `git clone --recurse-submodules` to get the necessary luaqrcode library.

-Note that usage of Addons to extract game data in realtime is not always approved by ZOS and might be mandated not to be used.
+__Note__ that usage of Addons to extract game data in realtime is not always approved by ZOS and might be mandated not to be used.

 ### Author
 This Add-On is not created by, affiliated with or sponsored by ZeniMax Media Inc. or its affiliates.